bklevence/bklevence.github.io/_pages/places.md

 author_profile: false
 ---

-A collection of notes on `places` for travel.
+A collection of notes on `places` for travels.